Akshaykhanna111/Clustering-Project/README.md

 - Utilized K-Means clustering with 5 clusters based on the elbow method.
 - Explored cluster profiles and customer segmentation.
-- Evaluated the model using silhouette score.
+- Evaluated the model using Hierarchical Clustering.

 ### Conclusion